Search results for

 Audio lags behind video with a one-second delay.
 The same goes for commands like skipping tracks.
 This isn’t a deal-breaker so long as you don’t watch videos, but can be annoying at times, especially when you don’t know if it’s just a latency issue or if Google Assistant didn’t hear you.

-1. Ensure that in your device’s settings Bluetooth is enabled for finding nearby devices.
+1. Ensure Bluetooth is enabled in your device’s settings to find nearby devices.

 2. Press the power button.

-3. Press-and-hold the Bluetooth button on the SoundLink Micro until the Bluetooth LED blinks blue (about three to five seconds), and a voice prompts saying it’s ready to connect.
+3. Press and hold the Bluetooth button on the SoundLink Micro until the Bluetooth LED blinks blue (about three to five seconds) and a voice prompt says it’s ready to connect.

 4. Select the Bose SoundLink Micro under devices.